-This post is an entry from an upcoming devotional on seeking a third way for viewing abortion.
+This post is an entry from my Pro-life, Pro-Choice, Pro-Love devotional, on seeking a third way for viewing abortion.
 The book should be available in September, 2109

 Come now, you who say, “Today or tomorrow we will go into such and such a town and spend a year there and trade and make a profit”— yet you do not know what tomorrow will bring.
 What is your life?
 For you are a mist that appears for a little time and then vanishes.
 Instead you ought to say, “If the Lord wills, we will live and do this or that.”
 As it is, you boast in your arrogance.
 All such boasting is evil.
 (James 4:13-16 ESV)

 Have you ever developed a really great plan that fell apart?
 Maybe it was for a dream vacation or a home renovation.
 Maybe it was a career plan or a project at work.
 Maybe it was for a relationship or even a marriage.
 An old Yiddish adage states that we plan and God laughs.
 The things we line up to ensure a desired outcome frequently fail, despite our diligence.